makrai/notes/jurafsky20-slp3-ch14-dep-parse.md

 #### Beam Search

-* overwhelming evidence arriving later in a sentence.
-Another approach is to
+* overwhelming evidence arriving later in a sentence
-* Beam search: combining a breadth-first search strategy with a heuristic filter that prunes the search frontier to stay within a fixed-size beam width.
+* Beam search: combining a breadth-first search strategy with a heuristic filter that prunes the search frontier to stay within a fixed-size beam width
-* score the resulting configurations.
-We then add each of these new configura-
+* score the resulting configurations
-* base the score for a configuration on its entire history.
+* base the score for a configuration on its entire history
-* we can define the score for a new configuration as the score of its predecessor plus the score of the operator used to produce it.
+* we can define the score for a new configuration as the score of its predecessor plus the score of the operator used to produce it

 ## 14.5 Graph-Based Dependency Parsing

 * search through the space of possible trees to maximize some score .
 These methods encode the search space as
-  * methods drawn from graph theory to search the space for optimal solutions.
+  * methods drawn from graph theory to search the space for optimal solutions
-    More formally, given a sentence S we’re looking for the best dependency tree in G s , the space of all possible trees for that sentence, that maximizes some score.
+    * More formally, given a sentence S we’re looking for the best dependency tree in G s , the space of all possible trees for that sentence, that maximizes some score
 * score for a tree can be viewed as a function of the scores of the parts of the
-  * this section is on edge-factored approaches where the score for a tree is based on the scores of the edges that comprise the tree.
+  * this section is on edge-factored approaches where the score for a tree is based on the scores of the edges that comprise the tree
 * motivations for the use of graph-based methods.
 First, unlike transition-based
   * non-projective trees.
 Although projectivity is
-    * not significant for English, but definitely a problem for many languages.
+    * not significant for English, but definitely a problem for many languages
   * accuracy, particularly with respect to longer dependencies.
 Empirically,
-    * accuracy of transition-based methods declines significantly with the dist (McDonald and Nivre, 2011).
+    * accuracy of transition-based methods declines significantly with the dist (McDonald and Nivre, 2011)
     * Graph-based methods avoid this difficulty by scoring entire trees, rather
 * organization
   * a widely-studied approach based on the use of a maximum spanning tree (MST) algorithm for weighted, directed graphs.
 We then discuss
   * features that are typically used to score trees, as well as the
-  * methods used to train the scoring models.
+  * methods used to train the scoring models

 ### 14.5.1 Parsing

 * The approach described here uses an efficient greedy algorithm to search for optimal spanning trees in directed graphs.
 Given an input sentence, it
 * begins with a fully-connected, weighted, directed graph where the vertices are
   * additional ROOT node is included with outgoing edges directed at all of the
   * weights provided by a model generated from training data
   * maximum spanning tree represents the preferred dependency parse for the
   * we’ll focus here on unlabeled dependency parsing.
-Graph-based approaches to labeled parsing are discussed in Section 14.5.3.
+Graph-based approaches to labeled parsing are discussed in Section 14.5.3
 * two intuitions about directed graphs and their spanning trees.
 The first
-  * every connected component of a spanning tree will also have one incoming edge.
+  * every connected component of a spanning tree will also have one incoming edge
-  * it is the relative weights of the edges entering each vertex that matters.
+  * it is the relative weights of the edges entering each vertex that matters
 * Chu and Liu (1965) and Edmonds (1967) independently developed an approach
-  * begins with greedy selection and follows with an elegant recursive cleanup phase that eliminates cycles.
+  * begins with greedy selection and follows with an elegant recursive cleanup phase that eliminates cycles
   * The first step: For each vertex in the graph, an incoming edge (representing a possible head assignment) with the highest score is chosen.
 If the
   * cleanup phase begins by
-    * adjusting all the weights in the graph by subtracting the score of the maximum edge entering each vertex from the score of all the edges entering that vertex.
+    * adjusting all the weights in the graph by subtracting the score of the maximum edge entering each vertex from the score of all the edges entering that vertex
-    * so that the weight of the edges in the cycle have no bearing on the weight of any of the possible spanning trees: a weight of zero for all of the edges selected during the greedy selection phase, including all of the edges involved in the cycle.
+    * so that the weight of the edges in the cycle have no bearing on the weight of any of the possible spanning trees: a weight of zero for all of the edges selected during the greedy selection phase, including all of the edges involved in the cycle
-* selecting a cycle and collapsing it into a single new node.
+* selecting a cycle and collapsing it into a single new node
 * Now, if we knew recursively the maximum spanning tree of this new graph, we
 * The edge of the maximum spanning tree directed towards the vertex representing the collapsed cycle tells us which edge to delete to eliminate the cycle
-* When each recursion completes we expand the collapsed vertex, restoring all the vertices and edges from the cycle with the exception of the single edge to be deleted.
+* When each recursion completes we expand the collapsed vertex, restoring all the vertices and edges from the cycle with the exception of the single edge to be deleted
 * this version of the CLE algorithm runs in O(mn) time, where m is the number of edges and n is the number of nodes.
 Since this particular
-  * algorithm begins by constructing a fully connected graph m = n^2 yielding a running time of O(n^3).
+  * algorithm begins by constructing a fully connected graph m = n^2 yielding a running time of O(n^3)
-  * Gabow+ (1986): a more efficient imp  with a running time of O(m + nlogn).
+  * Gabow+ (1986): a more efficient imp  with a running time of O(m + nlogn)

 ### 14.5.2 Features and Training

 * score for the tree = sum of the scores of the edges that comprise the tree.
 X
-* edge score can, in turn, = weighted sum of features extracted from it.
+* edge score can, in turn, = weighted sum of features extracted from it
 * features used to train edge-factored models mirror those used in transition-b
   * both capture information about the relationship between heads and their deps
-  * Wordforms, lemmas, and parts of speech of the headword and its dependent.
+  * Wordforms, lemmas, and parts of speech of the headword and its dependent
   * Corresponding features derived from the contexts before, after and between
-  * Word embeddings.
+  * Word embeddings
-  * The dependency relation itself.
+  * The dependency relation itself
-  * The direction of the relation (to the right or left).
+  * The direction of the relation (to the right or left)
   * The distance from the head to the dependent.
 As with transition-based
-  * pre-selected combinations of these features are often used as well.
+  * pre-selected combinations of these features are often used as well
 * weights
   * we seek to train a model that assigns higher scores to correct trees
   * inference-based learning combined with the perceptron learning rule.
 In this
     * parse a sentence (i.e, perform inference) from the training set using some initially random set of initial weights.
 If the resulting parse matches
     * we find those features in the incorrect parse that are not present in the reference parse and we lower their weights by a small amount based on the learning rate.
 We do
-    * incrementally for each training sentence until the weights converge.
+    * incrementally for each training sentence until the weights converge
 * SOTA in multilingual parsing is based on RNNs (Zeman+ 2017, Dozat+ 2017)

 ### 14.5.3 Advanced Issues in Graph-Based Parsing